General Dynamics Ajax: Development

 The Ajax has its origins in the Future Rapid Effect System programme going back to the 1990s when the joint UK/USA TRACER programme was cancelled.
 The purpose of the FRES programme was to find a replacement for the British Army's Combat Vehicle Reconnaissance (Tracked) (CVR(T)) family of vehicles, which have been in service from 1971.
+As other armies had already done the British Army was replacing its Armoured Fighting Vehicles (AFVs) with Infantry Fighting Vehicles (IFVs).
 General Dynamics UK won the contract in March 2010 after years of competition from BAE Systems.
 After the Ministry of Defence had selected the ASCOD 2 Common Base Platform, BAE tried to reverse the decision by offering to manufacture the CV90 at their Newcastle facility.
 Nevertheless, the Ministry of Defence awarded General Dynamics a £500 million Demonstration Phase contract.
 General Dynamics has conducted design review work using the input of soldiers and bringing the ASCOD 2 Chassis in line with the British requirements.

-The Ajax programme passed the "Preliminary Design Review" (PDR), initial design point in December 2012.
+The Ajax programme passed the "Preliminary Design Review" (PDR) initial design point in December 2012.
 At this stage of development, system maturity and preliminary system design were reviewed.
 In late 2013, the "Common Base Platform Critical Design Review" (CDR) was completed and development continued.
 In June 2014, the Protected Mobility Reconnaissance Support (PMRS) variant of the Scout Family officially completed its CDR.
 A "Mobile Test Rig", the precursor to a prototype, which had been undergoing rigorous testing including cold weather and Operational and Tactical (O&T) mobility trials, as well as Accelerated Life Testing (ALT), completed system de-risking.
 At the DVD exhibition in 2014, the first pre-production prototype of the PMRS variant was unveiled, built at General Dynamics' facilities in Spain.

 Initially, the Ajax was to be procured in a number of blocks totalling 1,010 vehicles.
 The first order of Block 1 vehicles encompassed Scout Reconnaissance, PMRS APC, and Repair and Recovery variants, with a following order of Block 2 to consist of Reconnaissance, C2, and Ambulance variants.
 There was a possibility for a third Block of vehicles encompassing a "Direct Fire" vehicle with a 120mm main gun, "Manoeuvre Support", and a "Joint Fires" variant equipped to succeed the FV102 Striker in the anti-tank role.
 However, in September 2014, Block 3 vehicles were dropped and the Ministry of Defence had "no plans" to order any Block 2 vehicles.

 On 3 September 2014, the British Government ordered 589 Scout SV vehicles, totalling a cost of £3.5 billion excluding VAT.
 A number of Block 2 variants were merged into the Block 1 order.